 Unlike the Oculus Touch, the Vive’s controllers come with the headset so you can start using them as soon as you get your hands on HTC's device.

-Playstation VR will support the Dualshock 4 and Playstation Move peripherals.
+Playstation VR supports the Dualshock 4 and Playstation Move peripherals.
 The Move Batons were of an attempt by Sony to develop a motion-control system which, until PSVR, seemed somewhat unsuccesful.
 Using the batons will allow you to control things using gestures.
-You won't need them to use PSVR but they may well prove to make the experience more immersive.
+You don't need them to use PSVR but they have certainly proven to make the experience more immersive.

 Best VR Headset – Sound

 The HTC Vive will let you plug in a pair of headphones using the jack found on the headset, giving you plenty of freedom to experiment.
 Otherwise, the headset features full 3D audio, which has been refined over the various iterations.